petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/tailored-solution-highlights/digital-commerce-sites.md

 * **Headless APIs** - Liferay offers OpenAPI based APIs that can be consumed using either REST or GraphQL.
 When using these headless APIs, organizations can focus on creating tailored experiences across multiple devices.
 * **Adaptive Media** - Liferay DXP dynamically adjusts images to best fit the screen size and network speed of each device, addressing experience and performance issues for all page types and products.
-* **Mobile Support** - Rapidly develop native and hybrid apps, create mobile experiences, and define mobile device rules using Liferay DXP as a mobile back-end.
+* **Mobile Support** - Rapidly develop native and hybrid apps, create mobile experiences, and define mobile device rules using Liferay DXP as a mobile backend.

 ## Case Study - Zain